open-telemetry/oteps/text/0155-external-modules.md

 only core and contrib components can be published under "opentelemetry" namespace.
 Native and external components are to be published under their own namespace.

-In case the Otel SIG provides any kind of "all-in-one" instrumentation distribution (e.g. as Java and .NET do) they should include only core and contrib packages into it.
+In case the Otel SIG provides any kind of "all-in-one" instrumentation distribution (e.g. as Java and .NET do) their should be an option to get a distribution with only core and contrib packages included.
 The OpenTelemetry Registry should provide a way to easily obtain a list of these components.
+The SIG may provide other distributions as well.
 If possible, SIGs should provide a mechanism to include any external component during target application's build- or runtime.
 This may mean a separate language-specific component API that all components are encouraged to implement.